Chatham County, Georgia: Board of Commissioners

+Policing

 The Coastal State Prison, a Georgia Department of Corrections state prison, is located in Savannah, near Garden City.

 Unincorporated Chatham County is primarily served by the Chatham County Police Department.
 (CCPD) and the Georgia State Patrol.
 The Chatham County Sheriff's Office is the enforcement arm of the county court system and operates the county jail.
 Except for the Town of Vernonburg, every incorporated town and city in Chatham County has its own police department.

 Politics

+As of the 2020s, Chatham County is a Democratic Party stronghold, voting 58% for Kamala Harris in 2024.
 Chatham County was one of the earliest counties in Georgia to turn Republican and shake off its Solid South roots.
 From 1952 to 2000, the county voted for the Republican candidate for president all but four times.
 In 1968, Hubert Humphrey carried Chatham County by 95 votes over second-place Richard Nixon, and Chatham was one of only eight Georgia counties in which George Wallace came in as low as third place.
 Jimmy Carter won a majority in both of his runs for president, and in 1996, Bill Clinton became the first non-Georgian Democrat since Franklin D.